-I meet lots of caring, committed dog owners … who unwittingly feed their dogs or puppies total cr*p!
+I meet lots of caring, committed dog owners … who unwittingly feed their dogs or puppies dreadful food.
 Crafty manufacturers do not make it easy for us to decipher their ingredients labels.
 So, here are some pointers to help you analyse those labels and sort the good, the bad and the truly revolting.

 Buyer beware: Dont be fooled by advertising hype.
 If the advert focuses on pretty pictures rather than the quality of the product or how its produced consider why?
 What are they avoiding?
 Manufacturers make an art form of camouflaging the gunk and filler ingredients they use.
 Check the label does it contain “meat meal”?
 Do you know what that actually means …?

 What is Meat ‘Meal’?

 ‘Meal’ refers to slaughterhouse remnants.
 The stuff that is not fit for human consumption.
 Think ground up beaks, toenails, hooves, eyeballs, brain – ugh!
 Meat ‘derivatives’ or ‘rendered’ meat are other terms for the same ghastly stuff.
 If your dogs food has that in it, throw it out!

 A good quality pet food should have a meat/fish percentage that’s at least 50% – preferably 70% or higher.
 And I mean proper meat/fish – ie human grade meat (not meat meal/derivatives) – proper protein to nourish your dog.
 NB: Most dog food brands barely get above 20%.

 Beat pulp, maize, corn meal, wheat middlings, poultry digest, brewers rice – these are all filler ingredients.
 There is no need to put that gunk in your dog’s food.
 Manufacturers add it to increase bulk and decrease the quantity of proper meat/fish they can get away with.
 For manufacturers – it adds bulk and reduces costs.
 It’s a farce.